chrisj117/npb-scraper/README.md

 This is a Python script to scrape and organize NPB (Nippon Professional Baseball) and Farm League baseball statistics.

-**NOTE:** The repository's /stats/ directory is not updated on a consistent basis.
-To view the latest statistics as intended, go to https://www.yakyucosmo.com/.

 ## **Introduction**

-This script scrapes various links for their posted statistics and uses the Pandas library to organize and create new statistics.
-Outputted files are in .csv (statistics) and .png (player percentiles) formats.
+This script scrapes various sources for their posted statistics and uses the Pandas library to organize and create new statistics.
+Most output is in CSV format; player percentiles are in PNG format.

+To view the latest statistics as intended:
+- Visit https://www.yakyucosmo.com/ for most stats
+- Visit https://npb-team-dashboard.streamlit.app for a team dashboard Streamlit app

 ## **Authors and Acknowledgment**